judithleao/Difference-DataAnalysts-and-DataScientists/README.md

 ## File descriptions
 THis repository only contains the README file and one Notebook.

-## How to make sense of this notebook:
+## How to use this notebook:
+### Setting yourself up to run the notebook
+You need to download the data if you want to run the notebook.
+Please create a directory called 'data' that is at the same level as 'code' directory.
+Create a directory within 'data' called 'stackoverflow_survey' and save the datafile from Stack Overflow as *survey_results_public.csv* in it.
+Create a second directory withon 'data' called 'kaggle_ds_jobs' and save the datafile from Kaggle as *DataScientist.csv* in it.

 ### Structure of notebook:
 The notebook consists of three main sections:
 * Preparations (e.g. importing libraries, reading in the data, defining functions)
-* Part 1 - The Stackoverflow Data
+* Part 1 - The Stack Overflow Data
 * Part 2 - The Kaggle Job Data

 ##### Part 1 addresses the following questions: